griffithlab/rnabio.org/schedule.md

 excerpt: ""
 layout: "home"
 ---

+For the CBW Sept 2021 RNA-seq course, please refer to the [CBW schedule](https://bioinformaticsdotca.github.io/RNA_2021).

+The following schedule reflects a 5-day version of this course that was hosted by Cold Spring Harbor in Fall of 2020.

 Each day runs from 10:00 AM Eastern to 5:00 PM Eastern

 | Day |  Time (ET)  | Duration | Module | Topic                                                                                         |
 |-----|-------------|----------|--------|-----------------------------------------------------------------------------------------------|